BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Tell Charlotte you want to beat Meteor faces (+1 Charlotte)

 The story will diverge a little bit depending on what our choice was at Yureyu.
 This section gets a bit hairy since there are FOUR different story splits.
-Let me know if you have suggestions or spot discrepancies since I cannot play all four routes at once.

 ### Fought Sigmund at Yureyu Route Part 2

 If you didn't fight Sigmund at Yureyu and instead fought Sirius, skip ahead to the next section.

 Anyways, you'll have to first fight two orderlies.

+**Orderly John & Orderly David.
+Field: No Field**
+- Toucannon, Lv.
+43, Serious Nature, IVs: 10
+- Eelektross, Lv.
+43, Serious Nature, IVs: 10
+- Slowbro, Lv.
+44, Serious Nature, IVs: 10
+- Magneton, Lv.
+45, Serious Nature, IVs: 10
+- Ferroseed, Lv.
+43, Serious Nature, IVs: 10
+- Vibrava, Lv.
+43, Serious Nature, IVs: 10
+- Luxio, Lv.
+44, Serious Nature, IVs: 10

 Afterwards, you'll be healed but thrust into another battle.

 **Meteor Admin Sirius (3x Hyper Potion).
 Field: No Field**
 - Minior, Lv.
 48, Ability: Shields Down, Modest Nature, IVs: 20